arielsalminen/Remote-Preview/README.md

-# RemoteLoader
+# Remote Preview

-### RemoteLoader allows you to see any URL on all mobile test devices/browsers simultaneously.
-Just enter the URL into the file called 'url' and hit Cmd+S. New URL is then automatically loaded inside iFrame on each device.
-Built by [Viljami Salminen](http://twitter.com/viljamis) for the [Helsinki Device Lab](http://devicelab.fi).
+### Remote Preview allows you to preview any URL on large number of mobile devices/browsers simultaneously.
+Just enter the URL and hit Cmd+S and new URL gets automatically loaded inside iframe on each device.
+This tool works on platforms like Android, Blackberry, iOS, Maemo, Meego, Symbian, Windows Phone and WebOS.
+Built by [@viljamis](http://twitter.com/viljamis) for the [Helsinki Device Lab](http://devicelab.fi) for fast site previewing.

 ## Basic usage

-1. Run on your localhost + Make sure all test devices are using the same wireless network (alternatively you can run this on any server, when it won't matter which network your devices are using).
+1. Easiest way to get Remote Preview up and running is to switch on OS X's WebSharing and put these files in 'Sites' folder under your home directory.
+[Here's](http://coolestguyplanettech.com/downtown/install-and-configure-apache-mysql-php-and-phpmyadmin-osx-108-mountain-lion) a good tutorial on how to config Apache on OS X 10.8 and [here's](http://clickontyler.com/blog/2012/02/web-sharing-mountain-lion/) even easier way to do it straight from the System Prefs.
-2. Open remoteLoader from any browser/test device.
-You might want to bookmark this to your device's home screen for fast & easy access in the future.
+2. After you have the server running, you can open Remote Preview from any device/browser which is using the same wireless network.
+You might also want to bookmark Remote Preview to your device's home screen for fast & easy app like access.
-3. Next, open the file called `url` from the server which is running RemoteLoader, enter new URL, and Hit Cmd+S.
+3. Once you have Remote Preview open in all your devices, open the file called `url` on the server, enter a new URL, and Hit Cmd+S.
-4. All test devices should now start automatically loading the new URL.
-5. Repeat step 3 to load new url.
+4. That's it.
+Repeat step 3 to refresh all connected devices.

 ## Browser support